BOCK-AI/BAVT/README.md

 Usually, Carla would be installed in Downloads folder/ directory, as a ZIP file.
-Extract it in home directory / Desktop / wherever comfortable.
+Extract it in home directory / C: / wherever comfortable.

 2. To run Carla on ubuntu, follow these steps:<br>
              - Open new terminal window.<br>